About the course

 The recruitment process will be carried out by the university and by the Teaching School in co-operation with its partner schools.
 It will be a two-stage process i.e. school-based interview and university-based interview.

 The King's process includes: a group discussion, a written task and an individual interview.
 Your writing will be checked for the ability to express yourself clearly and accurate grammar and spelling.

-We make a recommendation to the university that we would/would not like you as a School Direct trainee.
 You have to pass both interview stages and the final decision on an offer rests with the university.